apache/incubator-gluten/README.md

 # 3.1 Use Prebuilt jar

 One Way is to use released binary jar.
 Here is a simple example.
-We support centos7/8 and ubuntu20.04/22.04 by now.
+Currently, only centos7/8 and ubuntu20.04/22.04 are well supported.

 ```
 spark-shell \